syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 {% endtabs %}

-2) Assign the banner text to the control.
+2. Assign the banner text to the control.

 {% tabs %}
 {% highlight C# %}

-// textbox is the control used for example BannerTextInfo info = bannerTextProvider1.GetBannerText(this.textBoxExt);
+// Textbox is the control used for example.
+BannerTextInfo info = bannerTextProvider1.GetBannerText(this.textBoxExt);
 info.Text = "New Banner Text";